keen-laras/GenomeScaffolding/README.md

-# NextPolish (Version 1.4.1) Genome Assembly
+# YaHS, Juicer & Juicer_tools Genome Scaffolding

 Hello, everyone!
-This is a guide to scaffold your contig-level assembly using _YaHS  and Juicer_
+This is a guide to scaffold your contig-level assembly using _YaHS_ and _Juicer_

 The tutorial is built for [DCS Cloud](https://cloud.stomics.tech/) users